mtangi/DCASCADEmodel/README.md

 - Reservoir sediment storage contains the total sediment volume [m3] stored in the reservoirs in each timestep.
 This volume is composed of the aggregated sediment deposits in each flooded reaches.
 - Reach Energy Slope [-] contains the energy slope for each reach in each timestep.
 In this version of D-CASCADE, the Energy Slope differs from the channel gradient in the timestep only in flooded reaches.
 - Flooded reaches ID at FSL contains, for each dam, the ID of the flooded or partially flooded reaches when the reservoir is at full supply level.

+---

+References:

+Ackers, P. and White, W. R. (1973).
+Sediment transport: new approach and analysis.
+Journal of the Hydraulics Division, 99(11):2041–2060.

+Engelund, F. and Hansen, E. (1967).
+A monograph on sediment transport in alluvial streams.
+Technical University of Denmark 0stervoldgade 10, Copenhagen K.

+Krumbein, W. C. and Sloss, L. L. (1963).
+Stratigraphy and sedimentation.
+Technical report.

+Czuba, J.A., Foufoula-Georgiou, E., 2014.
+A network-based framework for identifying potential synchronizations and amplifications of sediment delivery in river basins.
+Water Resources Research 50, 3826–3851.

+Czuba, J.A., 2018.
+A lagrangian framework for exploring complexities of mixed-size sediment transport in gravel-bedded river networks.
+Geomorphology 321, 146–152.

+Hassan, M.A., Church, M., Schick, A.P., 1991.
+Distance of movement of coarse particles in gravel bed streams.
+Water Resources Research 27, 503–511.

+Parker, G. and Klingeman, P. C. (1982).
+On why gravel bed streams are paved.
+Water Resources Research, 18(5):1409–1423.

+Tangi, M., Bizzi, S., Fryirs, K., & Castelletti, A. (2022).
+A dynamic, network scale sediment (dis)connectivity model to reconstruct historical sediment transfer and river reach sediment budgets.
+Water Resources Research, 58, e2021WR030784. https://doi.org/10.1029/2021WR030784

+Wilcock, P. R. and Crowe, J. C. (2003).
+Surface-based transport model for mixed-size sediment.
+Journal of Hydraulic Engineering, 129(2):120–128.

+Wong, M. and Parker, G. (2006).
+Reanalysis and correction of bed-load relation of meyer-peter and müller using their own database.
+Journal of Hydraulic Engineering, 132(11):1159–1168.

+Yang, C. T. (1984).
+Unit stream power equation for gravel.
+Journal of Hydraulic Engineering, 110(12):1783–1797.